 Extra treats are the internationalised community, hearing English spoken as frequently as Dutch, great museums, and a colourful nightlife.
-Sure, the rainy weather might be a bit of a downer, but you won’t mind about that when you have great company.
+Sure, the rainy weather might be a bit of a downer, but you won’t mind it when you have great company.

-The Netherlands has ten major cities that attract both students and tourists, and are great urban hubs, starting with its capital, Amsterdam.
+The Netherlands has ten major cities that attract both students and tourists, and are great urban hubs.
 Dutch cities are often lively, environmental-friendly, and maintain a cultural vibe.

 Some of the best student cities that you can choose from are: